galaxyproject/galaxy-hub/src/authnz/config/oidc/idps/elixir-aai/index.md

     e.
 For the other tabs: Access, Credentials etc, you can let them be as they are using the default choices (and we'll deal with attribute scopes shortly below).

     f.
-Click the green "Save" button at the bottom (or at the top) and make a note of alle the generated credentials that is made available to you (you will need it later, in the next step of and to configure your Galaxy):
+Click the green "Save" button at the bottom (or at the top) and make a note of alle the generated credentials that is made available to you (you will need it soon, in the next step of the client registration and later to configure your Galaxy):

     ![image](/src/authnz/config/oidc/idps/elixir-aai/register-a-new-client-4.png)